This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 And great wildlife spotting opportunities, we saw BEARS again, a momma bear and two cubs!
 Again they were at a safe distance and we had a range close by.

-Laurel Falls is another kid-friendly hike and one of the most popular places to go hiking in the Smoky Mountains.
+Another top place to visit in the Smokies is Laurel Falls, which is another kid-friendly hike and one of the most popular places to go hiking in the Smoky Mountains.

 And to be honest, I think we liked this waterfall better than Grotto Falls, there are several cascading levels, but both hikes are nice and easy enough for families.